hirorih/schoolwork-cs188/README.md

 ## 5  Classification

-> I made this repo temporally for job interviews.
+> I made this repo public temporally for job interviews.